fonsecapeter/ruby_chess/README.md

 ![screenshot]( https://github.com/fonsecapeter/ruby_chess/blob/master/media/sc.png "sc.png")

-To play this game, first clone the repository `git clone https://github.com/fonsecapeter/ruby_chess`, then run the game `ruby ruby_chess/game.rb`.
+Ruby chess is a 2-player terminal game.
+It was written under the best practices of OOP to keep the code DRY and robust, complete with unit and integration tests.
+It also implements the cursorable module from rglassett's [ruby-cursor-game](https://github.com/rglassett/ruby-cursor-game).

-Ruby chess was written in ruby, implementing the cursorable module from rglassett's [ruby-cursor-game](https://github.com/rglassett/ruby-cursor-game).
-We followed the best practices of OOP to keep the code DRY and robust, complete with unit tests.
+To play this game, first clone the repository `git clone https://github.com/fonsecapeter/ruby_chess`, then run `ruby ruby_chess/game.rb`.

 > created by Peter Fonseca and Quyen Nguyen